Code of Ethics – UL Standards Development Participants

 3.9 Participants shall refrain from disseminating false or misleading information or from withholding information necessary to a full, fair, and complete consideration of the issues.

-3.10 Participants shall not harass, threaten or coerce any STP Members in an effort to persuade or sway votes.
-This does not preclude professional, respectful communications that contain information and/or present perspectives intended to persuade other STP Members to lend their support or opposition to issues, proposals, etc.
+3.10 Participants shall not harass, threaten or coerce any STP or other committee members in an effort to persuade or sway votes.
+This does not preclude professional, respectful communications that contain information and/or present perspectives intended to persuade other participants to lend their support or opposition to issues, proposals, etc.

 4.0 PATENT POLICYParticipants shall comply with UL's Patent Policy as specified in the Approved Regulations Governing ANSI/UL Standards Technical Panels.